malexer/my-zsh-configs/README.md

 # Notes on sources

-1. Portions of config was taken from default bash config in Ubuntu 16.04.
+1. Portions of config were taken from default bash config in Ubuntu 16.04.
 2. Some ideas were found here: [zsh-configuration-from-the-ground-up]